 1. Heat your grill over medium- high heat.
 Place your marinaded seitan steaks on the grill.
 Cook and coat with barbecue sauce until it’s as charred as you prefer.

 The inside cooked when it was steamed, so there’s no need to worry about getting sick from under-cooking it.
 Just cook it long enough for the seitan to be hot.

 -You can leave the uncooked, raw seitan in the fridge for up to 5 days before you steam them, or up to 6 months in the freezer.
 (Some say the texture gets better when you freeze it!)

 -You can leave the steamed seitan in the fridge with or without marinade for up to 5 days.

-The photo above is from my very first attempt making this recipe.
+The photo above is from my very first attempt making this recipe over one year ago.
 As you can see, there are little bits of the beans visible.
 This is avoided if you blend the beans well.
 I sometimes also like to sieve the bean mixture before adding it to the dry ingredients.

 This is the texture that you want the dough.

 This recipe can also be made into burgers!
-Just press the dough into a burger shape before you steam it.
+Just press the dough into a burger shape before you steam and grill.

 Follow me on Instagram, @autumn.the.vegan